PetroccoCo/pok3r-layouts/README.md

   * During this step, all keys are as labelled on the keyboard and not based on re-programming that previously occured.
   * A key may be remapped up to 32 characters.
 * Confirm remapping -- `PN`
-  * The second LED will blink while programming
+  * The second LED will blink while programming.
 * Exit programming mode -- `FN + R_Ctrl`
-  * The second LED will no longer be lit
+  * The second LED will no longer be lit.

 <start here>